Today’s Sociology: Ideology and Partisan Advocacy

 Sociologists Forbid Any Conclusion That Strikes Them as a ‘Social Injustice’.

 Sociologists take an inquisitorial stance against anyone who investigates a taboo subject, reaches a politically incorrect conclusion or supports a practice or outcome that strikes them as a ‘social injustice’.
-Entire disciplines like economics are frequently disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus is that social problems solely arise from “structural conditions”.
+Entire disciplines like economics are frequently disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus that social problems solely arise from “structural conditions”.
+Sociology’s aversion to biological (so-called "reductionist") explanations commonly operates as an informal ethos limiting what can be said in seminars, asked at lectures or incorporated into social theory.

 Moderate and liberal faculty also water down their views, shy away from controversial topics and avoid situations where they would have to reveal their true beliefs.
 They are careful to approach 'permitted’ topics in ideologically acceptable ways.
 Transgressing the field’s moral sensibilities, defying the language police or veering from the prevailing orthodoxy has resulted in shaming, ridicule, cancelled courses, retracted articles, and even the denial of tenure and loss of one’s job and reputation.